 1. Don’t underdress

-In case you haven’t noticed, it’s getting cold outside.
+In case you haven’t noticed, it’s usually cold outside at this time of year.
 But the thing is that you’re going to be building up a sweat as you pull on 25 different pieces of winter clothing in the warmth of your bedroom and then overheat even more as you tuck into a steaming coffee and a piping hot bowl of porridge while you get ready to head out of the front door.

 The natural temptation is to take off a layer or switch to a lighter outer layer.
 Don’t do it!